 This document describes the differences in the ways that PCRE and Perl handle regular expressions.
-The differences described here are mainly with respect to Perl 5.8, though PCRE version 7.0 contains some features that are expected to be in the forthcoming Perl 5.10.
+The differences described here are mainly with respect to Perl 5.8, though PCRE versions 7.0 and later contain some features that are expected to be in the forthcoming Perl 5.10.